poolshark-protocol/fin-token/README.md

 # 🦈 Poolshark FIN Token 🦈
 A fungible token to distribute on-chain rewards for Poolshark.

-An implementation of xERC20 using Solady's ERC-20 as a base.
+This token is an implementation of xERC20 using Solady's ERC-20 as a base.

 This follows the specification detailed in the [ERC-7281 Ethereum Magicians post](https://ethereum-magicians.org/t/erc-7281-sovereign-bridged-tokens/14979).